When days become months and months become years it’s hard to explain to others how grief is both always present but not always in focus.

 We’ve added family members through marriage and birth.
 We’ve gone places, made memories and made career moves.
 We’ve gotten older.
 My husband retired.
 Children moved away.

 All these things and more mean that life is simply bigger than it was when Dom left us.

 It’s a slow, gradual process.
-And for some hearts who are forced to endure multiple losses in a short time the jar may never get very large because the grief is so great.
+And for some hearts who are forced to endure multiple losses in a short time the circle may never get very large because the grief is so great.